 1. Create two platforms targeted for two different users, the broadcaster and the listener

-2. Create a congruent design language between the two platforms.3.
+2. Create a seamless look and feel experience in both platforms.3.
 Twelve month timeframe.

 Before starting the actual interface design, we ran a small design sprint since we didn't have much time and resources to put on the development of the product as a whole.
 It was also very helpful to have Grooveshark power users of the original feature, that were willing to participate as testers.